 Why is an internship so important?
 It gives you much-needed experience in the career field you want to enter.
 Or perhaps it's an eye-opener to help you realize that the field in which you thought you wanted to spend the rest of your life working isn't right for you.
 It also gives you hands-on experience that can help you land that first job and begin that job a step ahead of those who lollygag during their internship.

-Last week, I gave you some tips on how to win your internship and parlay it into a successful career.
 In Part I, I shared the story of my internship with the Houston Rockets.
 Part II focused on nine things you should do to ensure a successful internship.
 Part III outlined eight specific things you shouldn't do during your internship.

 Now, let's find out what the individuals approving, hiring and reviewing interns look for in a quality candidate.
 Meet CBS11/TXA21 sports producer Chris Bullock.
 We began working together at WFAA-TV in the early 2000's.
 He has been hiring interns since the 90's when he worked at KXAS-TV.
 He knows all about parlaying an internship into a long-term career.

 Here's a hint: it's not all about the glory of interviewing superstar athletes.
 The interns that win do the work and ultimately get rewarded.

 What do you look for in an intern?

 Someone that is outgoing … and the desire to learn about this business … it’s hard to tell in an interview … because they all say they are ready to do everything I talk to them about … but very few really do ..